srvijaycybersec-hue/FUTURE_CS_03/README.md

 🧾 License

-This project is released under the MIT License.
+Released under the MIT License.
-You are free to use, modify, and distribute it with attribution.
+You are free to use, modify, and distribute this project with attribution.

 ---

-🧠 Author
+👨‍💻 Author

 Developed by: Vijay S R
-Tech Stack: Python Flask · AES-GCM · Cryptography Library · HTML
+Stack: Flask · AES-GCM · Python · HTML · Cryptography